vuestorefront/shopware-pwa/README.md

 cd ./my-shopware-pwa
 ```

-initialize project inside directory
+initialize project inside the directory

 ```bash
 shopware-pwa init
 ```

-after this you're connected to our test shopware instance and ready to run project locally
+after this you're connected to our test shopware instance and ready to run the project locally

 ```bash
 yarn dev